shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/targeted-segment-analytics-report.md

 ---
-Title : Targeted Segment Analytics Report
+title: Targeted Segment Analytics Report
-Description: The **Targeted Segment Analytics** report is an admin-only report designed to give you insight into how your segment targeting is affecting the performance of your in-flight campaigns. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: The **Targeted Segment Analytics** report is an admin-only report designed to give you insight into how your segment targeting is affecting the performance of your in-flight campaigns. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---